argonne-lcf/user-guides/docs/ai-testbed/cerebras/miscellaneous.md

 --->

 <!---
-NO LONGER NEEDED - python environments are available
+NO LONGER NEEDED - python environments are available, and singularity not available

 ## Downloading a Kaggle competition dataset to a CS-2 node using the command line